phani-sudo/build-guide-1/topic/k2c-qli-build-ga/developer_workflow.rst

       used by Qualcomm Yocto layers and are applying only ``.patch`` files.
    #.
 Qualcomm provides git history to all the source repositories.
-      A reference list of repositories is provided in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.
+      You can see a reference list of repositories in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-241225194606/>`__.
-      For Qualcomm repositories that are branched and modified at your end, perform the following steps:
+      For Qualcomm repositories branched and modified at your end, perform the following steps:

       i.
 Compare the Qualcomm Yocto layers with your Yocto layers, and